How to write the perfect about us page

 - Too off-brand.

 How can you do that?
-We’ve put together some guidance for writing perfect About page copy.
+We’ve put together some guidance for writing perfect about us page copy.

 Write for your readers

-Before you write a word, be really clear about who you want to read your About page.
+Before you write a word, be really clear about who you want to read your about us page.